emergent-works/topic_map/README.md

 # Topic Map
 ## What it does
 Three basic relationships for any categorisation project are **parent**, **child** and **neighbour** (or to use the [Dublin Core](https://en.wikipedia.org/wiki/Dublin_Core) terminology, [hasPart](http://dublincore.org/documents/2008/01/14/dcmi-terms/#terms-hasPart), [isPartOf](http://dublincore.org/documents/2008/01/14/dcmi-terms/#terms-isPartOf) and [relation](http://dublincore.org/documents/2008/01/14/dcmi-terms/#terms-relation)).
-This module makes it easy for you to create and these relationships between taxonomy terms and it creates visual maps and makes them available as blocks to be used anywhere on your site.
+This module makes it easy for you to create these relationships between taxonomy terms, and it makes visual maps of them available as blocks to be used anywhere on your site.
 ### Relations
 Out of the box, Drupal allows you to create hierarchies of taxonomy terms within a vocabulary, but it only provides "parent-child" relationships.
 You can use entity reference fields to create other relationships, but there is no way to make these symmetrical (i.e. if A is B's neighbour, then B is A's neighbour).
 This module solves these problems by disabling the standard parent-child hierarchy, providing entity reference fields for all three relationships (thus providing a consistent GUI) and automatically creating the inverse and symmetrical relationships as you would intuitively expect.